alex-min/live_view_native_flutter_client/README.md

 # Live View Native Flutter Client

 > [!WARNING]
-> This client is a tech preview, it's not ready to be usable for your own app
+> This client is in beta, some features might be missing for your own app
 >
 > APIs might break and features might be missing